From scrambling to meet deadlines to navigating major life changes, we all deal with stress at different times in our lives.

 While this might feel uncomfortable to suggest, it doesn’t have to.
 And in fact, talking openly about the option is one of the best things you can do, as it helps to remove the unnecessary stigma society has built up around mental health.

 So talk with your loved one about this important option, especially if their stress is unmanageable.
-There are many resources available, whether that’s seeing their doctor, seeking out palliative care, or meeting with a therapist.
-The key is to bring these suggestions to their attention, as it’s sometimes hard for the person in distress to even to see the options out there.
+There are many resources available, including seeing their doctor, meeting with a therapist, talking to a psychologist, etc. The key is to bring these suggestions to their attention, as it’s sometimes hard for the person in distress to even see the options out there.

 So the next time your loved one is in stress, take the first step and reach out.
 Offer to listen and lend a helping hand.
 Keep calm, and work with them to create a schedule to accomplish their tasks.
 And if necessary, help them find additional resources to get back on their feet.